Skip to content

 Each row is a decision.
 Expand to see the decision record and whether it can be challenged.

-Determine enrolment trigger: Open Enrolment annual window, Life Event qualifying status change, new-hire eligibility activation, or COBRA election following qualifying event What is the enrolment trigger type and applicable rules: annual Open Enrolment window typically October-November for January effective date, Life Event qualifying status change under IRC Section 125 cafeteria-plan permitted election change, new-hire enrolment within 30-90 days of hire date with retroactive coverage, COBRA qualifying event triggering 60-day election window with 30-day grace period for premium payment, or Special Enrolment Period under HIPAA for loss of minimum essential coverage?
+Determine the enrolment trigger and its rules Which enrolment trigger applies, and which rules follow?
+The annual open-enrolment window (typically October-November, January effective date); a life-event status change under an IRC Section 125 cafeteria plan; new-hire enrolment within 30-90 days of hire; a COBRA qualifying event with its 60-day election window and 30-day premium grace period; or a HIPAA Special Enrolment Period on loss of minimum essential coverage?
 Rules Engine Employee

 Decision Record